29379/jezyki_skryptowe_final_project/README.md

 # jezyki_skryptowe_final_project
-Web scraping spider is made in scrapy and is used to collect film-themed data from sites such as:
+Web scraping spider is made in scrapy and is used to collect film-themed data from sites such as imdb or filmweb.
-- imdb,
-- filmweb,
-- netflix,
-- hbomax.

-Web app is created in django
+Acquired data is displayed through a web app designed in Django framework.